 While email batching is the most common activity, the idea works for any task, whether it’s email, texting, or social media.
 Determine which mindless task is taking too much time away from your ONE Thing and batch it up: set a standard time each day for a phone break where you can respond to texts, scroll through Instagram or interact on Facebook.
 Even if you wouldn’t consider the activity a task, it can still be batched.

-We’ve talked in the past about before and how to use it effectively to focus on your ONE thing.
+We’ve talked in the past about time blocking before and how to use it effectively to focus on your ONE thing.
 Well, email batching is just time blocking for the non-essential tasks, which can be equally as important.

 Take a look at your day and see what you can batch, and when.
 Your body and mind will appreciate you for it – as will your boss.